BLOCKvIO/web-sample/README.md

 You will need a `APPID`  in order to run the sample application.

-To obtain a key, You will have to register at : https://developer.blockv.io/request-access to request a development key.
+To obtain a key, you will have to register at : https://developer.blockv.io/request-access to request a development key.

-Once you have obtained a key, Simply open the `src/Common/Blockv.js` file and replace `{{APPID}}` with your key.
+Once you have obtained a key, simply open the `src/Common/Blockv.js` file and replace `{{APPID}}` with your key.

 ## Installation

-Download the repo, Make sure you have Node.js & npm installed on your machine.
+Download the repo, make sure you have Node.js & npm installed on your machine.

 ### How do I know if I have node isntalled?